Table Of Contents

 Barter Market

 Not quite vintage but enough is the Mercato del Baratto (Barter Market), the market where everything is free that is the largest in Italy.
-How does it work?
-You bring a maximum of 15-20 items of your choice (in good condition if possible) to trade for other items you like best.
+How it works.
+You bring a maximum of 15 items of your choice (in good condition if possible) to trade for other items you like best.
 Each item becomes a token to be used later at the various stalls.
-A nice, nice and sustainable way to get rid of what we no longer like and give things new life instead of throwing them away.
+A cute, nice and sustainable way to get rid of what we no longer like and give things new life instead of throwing them away.
 No money, just barter like in the old days.
 Curious, no?
 Free and free admission.
 Every Sunday from 11 a.m. to 7 p.m.